Beefster09/table-lang/design.md

 * Return codes, whether alone or with multiple return values (C, Perl, Lua, Go, GDScript, Jai)
     * Introduces noise from explicit control flow
     * It's really easy to ignore errors
+        * If dropping a value on the floor is a syntax error, it's a little harder, but then you get `nil, err` clutter as seen in Go
     * Creates friction for medium to large formulas that can fail at multiple places
 * Errors are stored in a global variable, queue, or stack (C, OpenGL)
     * Errors are often far-removed from their cause
+    * Errors can be overwritten or masked easily
     * Nothing to enforce handling the error

  I would like to somehow strike a balance between all these options.
 Goals: